 Reduce Customer Churn

 Inspiring loyalty in customers is critical to any firm’s bottom line.
 Lower levels of customer churn – customers leaving – helps increase profitability.
 It costs a lot less to retain a customer than it does to acquire new customers.
-Offer a good product or service and a superior customer experience, and your buyers are more likely to stick with you.
+Creating an ongoing customer relationship by offering a good product or service, as well as a superior customer experience makes your buyers more likely to stick with you.
 They’ll even do so if other firms undercut you on price.

 Inspire Customer Advocacy